-According to FEMA data, the study area does intersect the 100-year floodplain at Fourche Creek, Arkansas River, and in the northern project limits.
-These areas are characterized as Zone A; special flood hazard areas inundated by the 100-year flood, with no base flood elevations determined.
+According to FEMA data, the study area does intersect the 100-year floodplain at 10 Fourche Creek, Arkansas River, and in the northern project limits.
+These areas are 11 characterized as Zone A; special flood hazard areas inundated by the 100-year flood, 12 with no base flood elevations determined.
+13

-A portion of the Dark Hollow basin, a ponding/flood detention area, is located along the I-40 corridor in the northern portion of the study area.
-Dark Hollow is a low-lying area of North Little Rock located east of I-30, generally bounded by I-40 to the north and the high ground adjacent to the Arkansas River to the south (Attachment A, Exhibit A-2 - Sheet 5 of 6).
-There are several residential areas located outside of but nearby the study area in Dark Hollow that are historically subject to frequent flooding.
-Dark Hollow is drained by Redwood Tunnel, a deteriorated, undersized arch-shaped culvert running underground of North Redwood Street from just north of Broadway Street for approximately 2,600 feet, where it discharges into the Arkansas River6 (Attachment A,
+A portion of the Dark Hollow basin, a ponding/flood detention area, is located along the 15 I-40 corridor in the northern portion of the study area.
+Dark Hollow is a low-lying area of 16 North Little Rock located east of I-30, generally bounded by I-40 to the north and the 17 high ground adjacent to the Arkansas River to the south (see Appendix A, Exhibit A-2 18 - Sheet 5 of 6).
+There are several residential areas located outside of but nearby the 19 study area in Dark Hollow that are historically subject to frequent flooding.
+Dark Hollow 20 is drained by Redwood Tunnel, a deteriorated, undersized arch-shaped culvert running 21 underground of North Redwood Street from just north of Broadway Street for 22 approximately 2,600 feet, where it discharges into the Arkansas River (see Appendix 23 A, Exhibit A-1).
+Any increases to impervious surface within the Dark Hollow basin 24 could result in an increase in flood waters affecting the Dark Hollow area.
+25 26